Don’t Miss Out on the Latest Updates.

 When the air (gas) gets trapped inside the bends in the colon situated next to the spleen, it is called the splenic-flexure syndrome.
 It is a painful condition and the pain occurs in the upper left side of the abdomen and can sometimes be misconstrued as a heart attack.
 Abdominal bloating is the most common symptom of this disorder.

 Solution: The best way to deal with this disorder is to avoid foods that cause gas.
-Broccoli, cabbage, processed foods, prunes, peas and apples are examples of gas causing foods.
-Read about some expert tips to avoid ‘gas’ problems.
+It is important to be aware of the fact that eating beans is not the only cause of bloating.
+Broccoli, cabbage, processed foods, prunes, peas and apples are some other examples of foods that cause bloating.
+These are the food do's and don't's for acidity.

 7. Irritable Bowel Syndrome

-Irritable bowel syndrome or IBS is when you have bloating accompanied by abdominal pain and cramping and change in bowel movement but with normal bowel structure.
-Find out what IBS really is.
+Irritable bowel syndrome (IBS) is when you have bloating accompanied by abdominal pain and cramping and change in bowel movement but with normal bowel structure.
+Here are 6 effective ways to manage IBS.

 Probable cause: Infection in the intestine or even stress can be a trigger for IBS.

-Solution: Avoiding large meals and avoiding foods that contain caffeine or colas that stimulate the intestines can improve the condition (read about why colas are worse for you than smoking).
+Solution: Avoiding large meals and avoiding foods that contain caffeine or colas that stimulate the intestines can improve the condition.
 Although it is a common intestinal problem, it is best to consult a gastroenterologist (bowel specialist) if the change in your bowel habits persist.
-The specialist may ask you to get some tests done to rule out Crohn’s disease or ulcerative colitis, coeliac disease and colon cancer
+The specialist may ask you to get some tests done to rule out Crohn's disease or ulcerative colitis, celiac disease and colon cancer.

 Probable cause: Medical fraternity now believes that it is actually a multi-system disorder which is highly variable in its clinical expression, may occur at any age, and may present with a variety of manifestations and is common in India as well.

-Crohn’s disease is a chronic inflammatory bowel disease (IBD) that can occur throughout the gastrointestinal tract but more commonly affects the intestines.
-Common symptoms include abdominal pain, diarrhoea, and weight loss, but patients with Crohn’s disease also can develop symptoms such as worsening of diarrhoea, bloating (find out about the other reasons for blaoting), fatigue, fever, nausea and vomiting, and anaemia.
-Read why anaemia is more than just a blood disorder.
+Crohn's disease is a chronic inflammatory bowel disease (IBD) that can occur throughout the gastrointestinal tract but more commonly affects the intestines.
+Common symptoms include abdominal pain, diarrhoea, and weight loss, but patients with Crohn's disease also can develop symptoms such as worsening of diarrhoea, bloating, fatigue, fever, nausea and vomiting, and anaemia.

 Solution: Do not ignore the symptoms and get proper medical treatment for the condition.